Feedback, complaints and appeals

 To complain about the service you have received from:

-- Us: see our departmental website to find out how to make a complaint and what we will do to resolve it.
+- Us: see our departmental website to find out about making a complaint and what we will do to resolve it.

 - A community housing organisation, housing association or housing provider: you need to contact them directly.
 If you are not happy with their response, find out how to lodge a complaint with the Housing Registrar on their website.